Andry-Arthur/SubHunt/README.md

-# Sub Hunt
+# SubHunt
-Link to play the game: https://presser.sites.gettysburg.edu/games/SubHunt/
+**Link to Play the Game:** [SubHunt Online](https://presser.sites.gettysburg.edu/games/SubHunt/)

+SubHunt is an underwater tactical game built with the Godot engine, where players take control of a submarine on a mission to hunt down hidden targets using sonar and torpedoes.
+The game combines stealth, precision, and action in an immersive underwater environment.

+---

+## 🎮 Controls
+- **Arrow Keys:** Move and turn the submarine.
+- **C** or **`**: Toggle camera (on/off).
+- **S:** Emit a sonar ping to detect nearby targets.
+- **SPACE:** Fire a torpedo.
+- **R:** Randomly reposition the target (Note: may need to press twice due to a known bug).
+- **E:** Toggle "last known location" mechanic.

+---

+## 🛠️ Game Features
+- **Physics-Based Target Movement:** Targets move using applied forces, making them behave more realistically.
+- **Torpedo Combat:** Both the player and enemy targets can fire torpedoes, adding an element of risk and combat strategy.
+- **Sound-Based Detection:** Use sonar pings to detect hidden targets, and listen for audible cues when targets are nearby.
+- **Level Progression and Game States:** Start, end, and next-level functionalities guide the player through various challenges.
+- **Modular Structure:** Player, Target, and Field are designed as individual scenes for easier modification and expansion.
+- **Immersive Audio:** Includes sonar sounds, torpedo effects, and other audio cues to heighten the tension.

+---

+## 🎯 Future Goals
+The project aims to evolve with additional features such as improved audio design, refined game mechanics, and the addition of new levels and challenges.
+Stay tuned for updates as SubHunt continues to grow!

+---

-## What's New?
+## 🆕 What's New?
 ### 2/26/2025
-- Added sound settings and instructions UI
+- Added sound settings and instructions UI for enhanced user experience.
-- Added game over and next level functionality
+- Implemented game over and next-level functionality.
-- Added last known location (e key)
+- Introduced "last known location" mechanic (toggle using the **E** key).

 ### 2/25/2025
-- Targets make a noise audible when you are nearby.
+- Targets emit audible cues when you are nearby, adding an element of sound-based detection.
-- Target can fire torpedo
+- Targets can fire torpedoes at the player.
-- Target moves using physics forces
-- Player takes damamge from torpedo hit
+- Physics-based movement added for dynamic target behavior.
+- Players now take damage when hit by enemy torpedoes.
-- Reduced to one target.
+- Reduced the gameplay field to one active target to focus on core mechanics.

-### 2/25/2025
+### 2/24/2025
-- Incorporated Anaya's code organization (subfolders in res:// ) and torpedo.
+- Improved project organization by adding subfolders in `res://` for better code management.
+- Integrated key contributions:
+  - **Torpedo mechanics:** from Anaya.
-- Incorporated Dipto's short sonar sound.
+  - **Short sonar sound effect:** from Dipto.
-- Incorporated Yash's code for movement.
-- Ball is now Target.
-- Field is bigger and more square.
-- Made individual scenes out of Player, Target, and Field.
-Main has instances of them.
+  - **Movement controls:** from Yash.
+- Expanded the game field to a larger, more square area.
+- Separated Player, Target, and Field elements into individual scenes for modularity.
-- Added a script to Field which indicates when the player has gone more than 90m from the center.
+- Added out-of-bounds detection for the player when they stray 90m beyond the center.
-- Target responds to torpedo.
-- Added a bunch of sounds.
-- Handles multiple targets (sonar pings from each one)
-- Added this list to README.md

-## Controls
-- Arrow keys: move and turn
-- C or `: Toggle camera (on/off)
-- S: Sonar ping
-- SPACE: fire torpedo
-- R: randomly place ball (BUG: you may have to press it twice)

-## TODO
-### Game Components
-- Make a target that is destroyed when the player touches it.
-- Make a torpedo (fire by either the player of enemy)
-- Make a target which is destroyed by a torpedo
-- Make a mechanism for firing the torpedo

-### Game Play
-- Create a start, end, and next level mechanism
-- Create levels (search, survive, destroy)

-### Audio
-- Sonar: ping and response
-- Text to speech game and level instructions
-- Find or make good sounds (see below).
-These should be licensed for free use, preferable allowing us to alter them.
-Keep track of where they came from for the credits.

-### Sounds
-- Ping noise
-- Response noise
-- Torpedo noise
-- Player destroyed noise
-- Target destroyed noise
-- Collide with something noise
+- Enhanced gameplay with multiple sonar-pinging targets, target responses to torpedo hits, and diverse sound effects.